nystrom/rivo/docs/design.md

     for (x in (for (y in [1,2,3]) y*2)) {
         print x
     }

+A `for` expression can have an optional `else` clause, which is evaluated if there are no solutions of to the formula.

 ## Var expressions
 These are just like `let` expressions, but define mutable variables.
 For instance: